1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Allowed the U.S. president to buy the assets of the French company.
  -
 #### Clayton Bulwer Treaty
- - Harminized British and Americn
+ - Harmonized British and American interests in Central America
+ - jointly control and protect the expected Panama canal
+ - Negotiated by  John M. Clayton and Sir Henry Bulwer
 #### Hay Pauncefote Treaty
 #### Hay Bunau Varilla Treaty
  - A Treaty were we gain soil around the Panama Canal